 Stem Cell Treatment for Rapid Stroke Recovery

-Stem cell treatment for Brain Strokes offers a compelling alternative medical treatment to target and repair the brain tissue damage to try and recover lost functions along with measurable neurological improvements.[2]
+Stem cell treatment for Brain Strokes offers a compelling alternative medical treatment to target and repair brain tissue damage and help recover lost functions, with measurable neurological improvements.[2]
 Neural Stem cell therapy has shown promising results for cases with ischemic stroke.
-Intravascular cell therapy also offers potential adjunct to mechanical thrombectomy or thrombolysis in ischemic strokes
+Intravascular cell therapy also offers potential as an adjunct to mechanical thrombectomy or thrombolysis in ischemic strokes

-Traditional treatments for stroke patients can only manage the symptoms but cannot do much to try to repair the damaged tissue or replace the dead cells.
-Exosome therapy using astrocytes and neural stem cell growth factors helps target the underlying cause of the patient’s injury and not just mask the symptoms.
-Neural stem cell transplants are safe and painless to inject and have been shown to survive transplantation and begin differentiating into neuronal cells and new functional neurons in the brain tissue.
-In addition to replacing damaged cells, replacement therapy to bypass the blood-brain barrier can induce endogenous neural precursors that help boost the brain’s structural neuroplasticity and regulate pro-inflammatory cytokines and the neuronal apoptotic death process.
+Traditional treatments for stroke patients can only manage the symptoms, but cannot do much to try to repair the damaged tissue or replace the dead cells.
+Exosome therapy using astrocyte and neural stem cell growth factors helps target the underlying cause of the patient’s injury rather than just mask symptoms.
+Neural stem cell transplants are safe and painless to inject, have been shown to survive transplantation and begin differentiating into neuronal cells and new functional neurons in the brain.
+In addition to replacing damaged cells, replacement therapy that bypasses the blood-brain barrier can induce endogenous neural precursors that help boost the brain’s structural neuroplasticity and regulate pro-inflammatory cytokine production and the neuronal apoptotic death process.
 To learn about stem cells and brain-friendly diets.

 Can stem cells help stroke victims?

-Damage to the brain usually occurs when the proper flow of oxygen and blood is stopped or blocked for some time.
-Getting immediate medical intervention is critical to restore the brain tissue’s average blood and oxygen circulation and avoid long-term damage.
-We typically recommend having active treatments like human neural stem cell replacement as quickly as possible following a stroke to prevent the chances of lesions forming, which lead to scar tissue that cannot be repaired after a certain length of time, causing permanent paralysis with peripheral neuropathic pain in ischemic stroke patients.
+Damage to the brain usually occurs when the normal flow of oxygen and blood is interrupted or blocked for a period.
+Getting immediate medical intervention is critical to restoring the brain’s normal blood and oxygen circulation and to avoiding long-term damage.
+We typically recommend having active treatments like human neural stem cell replacement as quickly as possible following a stroke to prevent the chances of lesions forming, which lead to scar tissue that cannot be repaired after a certain length of time, causing permanent paralysis with peripheral neuropathic pain in ischemic stroke patients and patients diagnosed with Complex Regional Pain Syndrome.

 Improvements after Mesenchymal Stem Cells for Stroke

-Neural stem cell therapy uses the paracrine cell signaling method to target the damaged part of the brain’s neural circuitry that controls motor functions.
-The cells are first enhanced in our stem cell lab and then injected intravenously via a proprietary stem cell nebulizer treatment to deliver cells near the motor neuron tracts close to the lesions to promote regeneration and repair through the section of Cytokines and nerve growth factors.
-The benefits are gradual; however, most patients show immediate improvements after the first or second infusions and continue to show improvement 3-6 months post-therapy.
+Neural stem cell therapy uses paracrine signaling to target the damaged neural circuitry in the brain that controls motor functions.
+The cells are first enhanced in our stem cell lab and then injected intravenously via a proprietary stem cell nebulizer to deliver cells near the motor neuron tracts, close to the lesions, to promote regeneration and repair through the secretion of Cytokines and nerve growth factors.
+The benefits are gradual; however, most patients show immediate improvement after the first or second infusions and continue to improve 3-6 months post-therapy.
 The results are permanent but will require consistent physical and speech rehabilitation after treatment to allow the brain to return to proper function, especially for cases with cerebral hemorrhaging and cerebral infarction.[3]

 Other noticeable improvements after mesenchymal stem cell therapy for strokes include: